banklab/banklab.github.io/index.md

 ### Upcoming events

+---

+**05.02.2024:** We are hosting [Magdalena Bohutinska](https://scholar.google.com/citations?user=kSnTudAAAAAJ), Marie Curie Global Postdoctoral fellow in the Evolutionary Ecology lab, University of Bern, as invited speaker for our lab meeting to give a talk about "Genetics of repeated adaptation: in alpine Arabidopsis and beyond"

+---

 ### Past events

+---

+**18-19.01.2024:** The lab is actively participating at the [Biology 24](https://biology24.ch/) conference in Zurich: Russ is giving a talk, and Julio and Loraine are presenting a poster

+---

+**01.01.2024:** Welcome to our new postdoctoral researcher, Catalina Chaparro Pedraza

+---

 **28.11.2023** - We are hosting [Thomas Lenormand](https://www.cefe.cnrs.fr/fr/recherche/ee/gee/800-c/193-thomas-lenormand), CNRS researcher at the [Centre d'Ecologie Fonctionnelle et Evolutive (CEFE)](https://www.cefe.cnrs.fr/en/), France, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html)